xNok/cf-zero-downtime-resource/README.md

 - **manifest** : _required_ manifest of the app to push.
 The _path_ element inside the manifest will be ignored.
 The manifest must have only **one** application and it must be present under the `applications` key.
 The manifest can also be specified **inline**, see [bellow for an example](#inline-manifest).
 - **path** : _required (except for docker images)_ path for the app bits to deploy. a Glob can be specified, but it must resolve to only one path.
 If multiple paths match the blob, the deploy will fail (before any interaction with CF)
 - **environment_variables** : _optional_ a set of environment variable to set in the manifest file before pushing the app.
 They will take precedence over any environment variables present.
+- **vars** : _optional_ a set of variables to do substitutions with in the manifest file before pushing the app. **NOTE:** Cannot do variable substitution in application names!
+- **vars_files** : _optional_ a set of variable files to do substitutions with in the manifest file before pushing the app. **NOTE:** Cannot do variable substitution in application names!
 - **docker_username** : _optional_ used to authenticate to private docker registry when pushing docker image.
 - **docker_password** : _optional_ used to authenticate to private docker registry when pushing docker image.